 BI Norwegian Business School’s President is its Chief Executive Officer and has power of procuration.
-The Board appoints the President for a period of four years.
 The President is the general manager of the foundation’s activities and must comply with the guidelines and orders provided by the Board.
 The President provides recommendations in academic and administrative matters.
 The President has the final say in appointments to faculty positions and is the chair of the Senate.
 The President must ensure that the foundation’s financial statements comply with statutes and regulations.

-The Provosts function as the President’s deputy as needed.
-The Provosts head the Programmes and Study unit, the unit for Research and Academic Resources, and the unit for Innovation and Outreach, respectively.
+The Provosts function as the President’s deputies as needed.
+The three Provosts head the Programmes and Study unit, the unit for Research and Academic Resources, and the unit for Innovation and Outreach, respectively.